Monterey Bay, California

 ⇒ 4.
 Projected returns / target investor exit

-⇒ 5.
-Collateral pledge of assets as security for senior debt, as project finance is non-recourse, from cashflows on a standalone basis
+⇒ 6.
+Collateral pledge of assets for senior debt, necessary for such loans because project finance loans are non-recourse, repaid from cashflows on a standalone basis (more at terminology)

-⇒ 9.
-What to expect during lender/investor review — what they are looking for, what they want to discover
+⇒ 10.
+What to expect during lender/investor review — what they are looking for, what they want to discover during initial screening and then via formal due diligence

 An optimized package will save tremendous time, effort and energy versus the all-too-common “wheel spinning” that occurs when developers use the wrong information, wrong type or amount of preparation, and/or attempt to raise money from the wrong sources.
 It is just as common for developers to over-prepare (but present the wrong “first glance” facts) as it is to make the request for funding with insufficient advance planning.
 Hitting that just right isn’t some mysterious guessing game.
 You just need to understand the funder’s conditions and expectations, so either they are quite organized and programmatic (can explain indicative terms right away, for example) or you’ll need to ask a lot of questions and dig for answers.
 Do this first, get perspective on the current state of capital (primarily private equity, private debt, or both), then complete your package.
 Otherwise, it’s “ready, fire, aim.”